falcosecurity/falco-website/content/docs/installation.md

 ## Linux

-Falco can be installed directly on Linux via a scritped install, package managers, or configuration management tools like Ansible.
-Installing Falco directly on the host provides the following:
+Install Falco directly on Linux via a scripted install, package managers, or configuration management tools like Ansible.
+Installing Falco directly on the host provides:

 - The ability to monitor a Linux host for abnormalities.
 While many use cases for Falco focus on running containerized workloads, Falco can monitor any Linux host for abnormal activity, containers (and Kubernetes) being optional.
 - Separation from the container scheduler (Kubernetes) and container runtime.
 Falco running on the host removes the container scheduler from the management of the Falco configuration and Falco daemon.
 This can be useful to prevent Falco from being tampered with if your container scheduler gets compromised by a malicious actor.